 My Design on a dime

 The last few weeks I’ve been redecorating a bedroom and I needed to do it inexpensively, I spent less than $100 dollars and I don’t think it turned out to bad.
+The green headboard on the wall was made from placemats overlapped and tacked to the wall.
+I sewed the curtains, the file cabinet cover and modified pillowcases to be pillowshams.

 I used the instructions for the file cabinet cover from the book One Yard Wonders.